Saturday, 29 April 2023

 I wouldn't say no to this piece either:

-The Carnival Glass Society
+Carnival Glass information

 There are many books about carnival glass, and there is a lot of information and many images online.